reimagined/resolve/packages/resolve-scripts/src/template/README.md

             const idList = await db.find().map(message => message.id);
 						return idList;
         }
 		}
 };
 ```

+Read model projection function has two arguments: storage provider and GraphQL arguments.
+Storage provider is abstract facade for read-only operations on read-model state.
+GraphQL arguments is set of variables which are passed inside GraphQL query from client side.
+Read more about GraphQL schema and resolvers at [GraphQL guide](http://graphql.org/learn/).

 ## **🎛 Configuration Files**
 ### Client Config